pmuens/awesome-serverless/README.md

 - [Scope](https://github.com/serverless/scope) - Customizable birdeye's view of your GitHub project.
 - [Roolbar example](https://github.com/GorillaStack/serverless-rollbar-example) - Service which showcases how you can use Rollbar with the Serverless Framework.
 - [Serverless Docker](https://github.com/gertjvr/serverless-docker) - PoC to see if we can replicate Amazon API Gateway using Docker images to run Lambda.
-- [Boilerplate Azure Functions](https://github.com/pragnagopa/boilerplate-azurefunctions) - Boilerplate which helps to use the Azure Functions proviedr plugin.
+- [Boilerplate Azure Functions](https://github.com/pragnagopa/boilerplate-azurefunctions) - Boilerplate which helps to use the Azure Functions provider plugin.

 ## Related projects